Gonzih/nb-by-price-charts/README.md

 # metals-compojure-by

-A Clojure library designed to ... well, that part is up to you.
+Web app displaing some charts.

 ## Prerequisites

-You will need [Leiningen][1] 1.7.0 or above installed.
+You will need [Leiningen][1] 2.0.0 or above installed.

 [1]: https://github.com/technomancy/leiningen